VagabondAzulien/dotfiles/vim/README.md

 ###Utilization
 To use these configuration, perform the following steps

-1. Copy or sim-link vimrc to .vimrc in your home directory
+1. Copy or sym-link vimrc to .vimrc in your home directory
 > cp vimrc ~/.vimrc
 >
 > -+ or +-